Qovery/documentation/website/docs/using-qovery/configuration/application.md

 ### Domains

-The `Domain` section allows you to define a custom domain for your application.
+The `Domain` section allows you to define a custom domain for your application on top of the one automatically assigned by Qovery.

 For each port publicly exposed, a domain is automatically assigned by Qovery to your application.
 Qovery will manage for you the networking and the TLS configuration for these domains.